I Became an Empty Nest Alcoholic My Journey Through Recovery

 We're Here to Help.
 Call Today!866-922-1350

-Why I Got Help and Sought Treatment for Alcohol Use Disorder
+Why I Got Help and Sought Residential Treatment for Alcoholism

 A couple of things then happened to push me to seek help and realize I was an empty nest alcoholic.
 One week, I spent every morning at work trying to get things done with a hangover.
 That Friday night, I started drinking myself to sleep when a friend stopped by for a surprise visit.
 Being drunk but thinking I could hide it, I answered the door.